 Significance: p-Coumaroyl-CoA is important in the biosynthesis of flavonoids, lignins, and other phenolic compounds.

-These steps are important for activating the phenylpropanoid pathway leading to a wide array of secondary metabolites of plants, performing vital functions like defense, pigmentation, and structural life processes.
+These steps are important for activating the phenylpropanoid pathway, leading to a wide array of secondary metabolites of plants, performing vital functions like defense, pigmentation, and structural life processes.

 Chalcone Synthase (CHS) Pathway